SciCatProject/documentation/Development/v4.x/backend/configuration/jobconfig.md

 #### Validate

-The `validate` action is used to check validate requests to the job endpoints.
+The `validate` action is used to validate requests to the job endpoints.
 It is used to enforce custom constraints on `jobParams` or `jobResultObject` for each job type.
 If other actions rely on custom fields in their templates they should first be validated with this action.